scm-manager/scm-manager/docs/en/daemons.md

+---
-# Unix Daemons and Windows Services
+title: Unix Daemons and Windows Services
+---

 **Note**: If you are using a 64Bit operating system you should use a 64Bit JavaVirtualMachine as well ([#74](https://github.com/scm-manager/scm-manager/issues/74) or